1961-1963

 And they let that loose; somebody let one of them atomic bombs fly into the screen of some other, back in the days, 'cause 'As it was in the days of Noah,' as it was, that kind of a civilization, that kind of a smart people.
 'As it was in the days of Noah, so will it be, so will it be in the coming of the Son of man,' a repeat of what it was.

-Here the self-proclaimed prophet of the age, Wm.
-Branham, said that God didn't destroy the world by a flood.
+Here the self-proclaimed prophet of the age, William Branham (WB), said that God didn't destroy the world by a flood.
 That directly contradicts what God Himself said in Genesis 6:13 where we read, "And God said unto Noah, The end of all flesh is come before me; for the earth is filled with violence through them; and, behold, I will destroy them with the earth."
-Furthermore, Wm.
-Branham also said God never destroys, but "tries" to preserve things.
+Furthermore, WB also said God never destroys, but "tries" to preserve things.
 I suppose that since the flood actually happened, it means God didn't try hard enough!
 The fact is, God is the one who cursed the earth way back in Genesis 1.
 He builds up where He wills, and He destroys where He wills: "So that people may know from the rising to the setting of the sun That there is no one besides Me.
 I am the Lord, and there is no one else, The One forming light and creating darkness, Causing well-being and creating disaster; I am the Lord who does all these things."
-(Isaiah 45:6-8, NASB) Wm.
-Branham was quite wrong.
+(Isaiah 45:6-8, NASB) WB was quite wrong.

 Now, my precious brother, I know this is a tape also.
 Now, don't get excited.
 Let me say this with godly love.
 The hour has approached where I can't hold still on these things no more: too close to the coming.
 See?
 "Trinitarianism is of the devil."
 I say that THUS SAITH THE LORD.

-Wm.
-Branham just said that God tells us, "Trinitarianism is of the devil."
+William Branham just said that God tells us, "Trinitarianism is of the devil."
 As a Christian, that is a horrifying thing to hear someone say.
 Would a true prophet of God say something about God that denies what is so definitively revealed in the Bible?
-There are three passages in the Bible where, if we read them one after the other, there is no denying that God is One and revealed in three distinct, interrelational persons.Those 3 passages are:
+There are three passages in the Bible where, if we read them one after the other, there is no denying that God is One and revealed in three distinct, interrelational persons.Those 3 passages are:--Matthew 3:16-17Did WB make that God-denying statement because he sincerely believed it?
+I have no doubt.
+But his belief was not based on what the Bible says, but on what he thought the Bible meant when it says, "Hear, O Israel: The Lord our God, the Lord is one" (Deuteronomy 6:4).
+God is indeed One; one in essence which is Divine.
+But in the Divine, we see the Father, the Son, and the Holy Spirit, which are distinct in Persons, yet each defined in the Bible as being God.
+The human mind has a hard time trying to understand that because we have nothing in our natural experiences that we can compare Him to.
+All we have are His Word and our faith to believe His Word to convince a true Christian that the doctrine of the Trinity is an accurate summary of the biblical revelatioin of God.

 --John, chapters 14-17